Assessment

 • Based on the most likely sale price of your property on the open market at July 1 of the previous year

-Check out the video below to find out how assessment and municipal taxation works:
+Check out the video to find out how assessment and municipal taxation works.

-• March 17, 2025 – Complaint Date: complaints must be received on or before this date
+Complaints must be received on or before this date.

 The City of Camrose mails assessment notices out in January to give rate payers an opportunity to review their assessment values prior to the tax notices being calculated and prepared.
 This also allows the City to more accurately calculate the mill rate because all challenges to assessment values will be filed prior to calculation of the mill rate.